 Measure employee engagement by establishing correct goals

-Even before you start measuring employee engagement, set an engagement goal or target.
+Even before you start measuring engagement, set an engagement goal or target.

 Isn’t it always better to know what you are chasing than randomly flailing your arms in all directions - maybe if it is only a 10% increase in your employee engagement rate or a 5% increase in your retention rate?

-Having an engagement goal is more important than anything as it lets you know you are working towards a quantifiable goal and can constantly measure employee engagement and track your progress.
+Having an engagement goal is more important than anything, as it lets you know you are working towards a quantifiable goal and can constantly measure the engagement and track your progress.

 But, before you set the engagement goal, you also need to be aware and prepared for the following:

-- Do you have the right tool for measuring employee engagement?
+- Do you have the right tool for measuring engagement?

 - Can you sustain employee engagement after measuring the results?

-These are common, overlooked holes at the bottom of the boat that you need to plug before you set sail with your employee engagement strategy.
-Once resolved, you can ideally start measuring employee engagement in full form.
+These are common, overlooked holes at the bottom of the boat that you must plug in before setting sail with your employee engagement strategy.
+Once resolved, you can ideally start measuring engagement in full form.

 Let us clear the air around that.